nicklafferty/craftycody/content/life/south-padre-island-tx.md

 The whole place really took me by surprise.
 It's hard to get a beat on something without seeing it for yourself, but once you cross the big bridge and get to the island proper, it really does feel like Miami albeit with much less of a party vibe.

-The island is filled with high-rise condos and billionaires are currently buying up real estate and renovating it.
-While that means prices will skyrocket, it's looking terrific and updated.

 ![](/uploads/south-padre-google-maps.png "South Padre Google maps")

 This is the area where we did all of our vacationing.
 The part of the island we stayed on was probably only about 10 miles long and maybe a mile wide at the widest.
 Sometimes while driving you could see the beach out either car window at the same time.
 It's a really tiny place and would be walkable in cooler months.